Extractable Nuclear Antigen Antibodies (ENA) Panel

-In most cases, an ENA panel will not be ordered when a person has a negative ANA test.
-If no antinuclear antibodies are present, then the person is extremely unlikely to test positive for a specific antinuclear antibody (which is what the ENA panel tests).
+An ENA panel will not be ordered when a person has a negative ANA test.
+The ANA test evaluates the presence or absence of autoantibodies, while the ENA panel aims to determine to what proteins in the cell nucleus the autoantibodies recognize.
+If an ANA test is negative, then the person is extremely unlikely to test positive for a specific antinuclear antibody (which is what the ENA panel tests).

 What does the test result mean?

 Diagnoses of autoimmune diseases are typically based on the characteristic signs and symptoms and on results of autoantibody tests.
-ENA panel results help to detect and distinguish between different autoimmune disorders.
+ENA panel results aid in detecting and distinguishing between different autoimmune disorders.
 Studies have shown that each of these autoantibodies is frequently detected in people who have a specific autoimmune disorder and is less frequently detected or not detected in those without the disease.

-The pattern of positive and negative results obtained with an ENA panel is evaluated in conjunction with a person's clinical findings.
-If someone has symptoms that suggest a specific autoimmune disorder and the corresponding ENA autoantibody is positive, then it is likely that the person has that condition.
+The pattern of positive and negative results obtained with an ENA panel is evaluated in conjunction with the person's clinical findings (signs and symptoms).
+If someone has clinical findings that suggest a specific autoimmune disorder and the corresponding ENA autoantibody is positive, then it is likely that the person has that condition.

-If a person has symptoms but the autoantibody is not present, it could mean that the individual has not yet developed the autoantibody, or it may mean that the person's symptoms are due to another condition.
+If an individual has symptoms but the autoantibody is not present, it may mean that symptoms are due to another condition.

 Interpretation of results for the tests included in an ENA panel are provided in the table below.
 A positive test result means that the person has more of that autoantibody in their blood than the designated reference value.

-Autoantibody Test Results That Support an Autoimmune Disorder Diagnosis Anti-RNP Positive result seen in 95-100% of mixed connective tissue disease (MCTD) cases; may also be positive with SLE and scleroderma Anti-Sm Positive result seen in 30% of those with SLE; very specific antibody marker for this disease Anti-SS-A (Ro) Positive result seen in 75% of those with Sjögren's syndrome; may also be positive with SLE and scleroderma Anti-SS-B (La) Positive result seen in 60% of those with Sjögren's syndrome; may also be positive with SLE and scleroderma; rarely present without anti-SS-A Scl-70 Positive result seen in 60% of those with scleroderma; highly specific antibody marker for this disease Anti-Jo-1 Positive result seen in 30% of those with polymyositis; may be positive with pulmonary fibrosis
+Autoantibody Test Results That Support an Autoimmune Disorder Diagnosis Anti-RNP Positive result seen in 95-100% of mixed connective tissue disease (MCTD) cases; may also be positive with lupus and scleroderma Anti-Sm Positive result seen in 30% of those with lupus; very specific antibody marker for this disease Anti-SS-A (Ro) Positive result seen in 75% of those with Sjögren syndrome; may also be positive with lupus and scleroderma Anti-SS-B (La) Positive result seen in 60% of those with Sjögren syndrome; may also be positive with lupus and scleroderma; rarely present without anti-SS-A Anti-Scl-70 Positive result seen in 60% of those with scleroderma; highly specific antibody marker for this disease Anti-Jo-1 Positive result seen in 30% of those with polymyositis; may be positive with pulmonary fibrosis